A Short Biography*

 September 2012 was the date Find The One, the Coal Porters most accomplished release by far.
 Produced by British folk-rock legend John Wood (Fairport Convention, Nick Drake, Squeeze, Beth Orton, John Cale) Find The One was so dynamic the band were invited to appear on NPR’s Weekend Edition in the USA (!) and to do a live session for no less than the legendary Whispering Bob Harris on BBC Radio 2!

-View The Coal Porters live videos on the media page.
-Check ‘em out!
+Watch The Coal Porters play live on the media page – Check ’em out!
 Smokin!